 - General office administration

-- Sending internal and external emails and correspondence
+- Sending internal and external correspondence

-What Kind of Legal Internships are Available?
+What Kind of Law Internships are Available?

 |UN Commission on International Trade Law||Check website||Two to six months

-How Do I Apply for Legal Internships?
+How Do I Apply for Law Internships?

 For most law internships, you will need to visit the organisation’s website for more details about the application process, but it usually involves sending in a legal cover letter and CV or filling out an application form.

 Want regular updates and advice on how to get into law?

 Sign Up For Free Information Tailored to You